An ear plug is a small device, typically made of foam or plastic, that is inserted into the ear to protect the user from excessive noise.

 We put dozens of the most popular ear plugs on the market (and some that aren’t so popular) to the test and determined that the following are the best ear plugs of 2020.

-They’re often touted as outstanding ear plugs for sleeping but they perform equally well at work or on the firing range.
+Decibullz ear plugs are ideal for sleeping, but they perform equally well at work or on the firing range.
 All you do is heat them up, place them, and squish them around until they mold themselves to the exact shape of your ear.

 What we like: They’re like having high-end cans over your ears.
 The 31 NRR rating is just shy of the highest available.
 And they live up to it.
 It’s also nice that if the first fitting doesn’t go as you hoped, you can just warm them up and do it again.